InterBolt/devos/README.md

 - Joel - from [Eternal Sunshine of the Spotless Mind](https://www.imdb.com/title/tt0338013/)
 - Truman - from [The Truman Show](https://www.imdb.com/title/tt0120382/).

-As a thought experiment, in which character's world would an AI assistant thrive?
+For which character would an AI prove more helpful?

 ## MacOS Install